silent-destroyer/tunic-randomizer-archipelago/README.md

 ## Settings
 With the exception of the Logic settings (which are determined in your Archipelago yaml settings), all options can be freely toggled or changed at any point while playing.
+### Archipelago
+- Death Link
+  - Want a more chaotice experience?
+When a player with Death Link enabled dies, everyone else with the setting on *also* dies.
+Be careful!
+- Auto-open !collect-ed Checks
+  - With this enabled, chests and other item pickup locations that you haven't already found but were retrieved by another player via !collect will appear as open/already picked up.
+  - This will also reflect the item counts on the inventory screen and on the end summary screen.
+  - This setting can be toggled on/off at will, and the world will update/revert accordingly on the next scene transition.
 ### Logic
 - Game Mode
   - Choose between a classic randomizer experience or Hexagon Quest, a separate game mode inspired by Triforce Hunt in Zelda randomizers.